 These little annuals (ht 10cm), which look like miniature pansies, are great favourites of mine.
 Common names include heartsease and Johnny-jump-ups.
 I originally grew them in my cottage garden years, but they still come up every year, as they self-seed readily.
 The flower of the basic species has a jaunty yellow whiskered face with deep purple 'ears'.
 There are often varying shades of lavender on the faces and all the colours combine to make a pretty effect.
 The plants can be echoed by nearby flowers which bloom at the same time, such as purple flag Iris or yellow daisies.

-They like reasonable soil and will flower best in full sun.
+They like reasonable soil and will flower best in full sun but will also do well in light or part shade.
 They bloom from late winter until late spring.
 I have found that it is easy to transplant them to other places in the garden when the seedlings are small.
 A lovely cultivar is known as 'Bowles' Black', which has velvet near-black flowers with a golden eye.
 It often comes true from seed.